scw007/scw007.github.io/overloading.md

 func Println(a ...interface{}) (n int, err error)
 ```

+Notice that this also works for multiple parameters, aka variadic functions, aka the `...`.

 I ran into an interesting use case recently when trying to write a bot for discord. [discordgo](https://github.com/bwmarrin/discordgo) has an example of this using event handler functions.

 ```golang